-The number of norovirus detections at PathWest remained stable in the past week.
-Rotavirus notifications to the Department of Health decreased slightly in the past week but remained higher than average levels (Figure 11).
+The number of norovirus detections at PathWest decreased slightly in the past week.
+Rotavirus notifications to the Department of Health increased in the past week and remained higher than average levels (Figure 11).

 Figure 11.
 Number of rotavirus notifications to the Department of Health and norovirus detections at PathWest in WA in the last eight weeks